WillLillis/lspresso-shot/README.md

 is used with other editors' clients.

-- **Error Messages with Empty Container Types**: If the response to an LSP request contains an enum with inner types such as `Vec` or `HashMap`, and you expect this field to be empty, the error messages associated with a failure with said test case may display the wrong enum variant.
-This is because the LSP types are untagged, so there is no way to differentiate between empty container variants.
+- **Error Messages with Empty Container Types**: If the response to an LSP request contains an enum with inner types such as `Vec` or `HashMap`, and you expect this to be empty, the error messages associated with a failure with said test case may display the wrong enum variant.
+This is because the Rust LSP types are untagged, so there is no way to differentiate between empty container variants during deserialization.

 ## Contributing